aibhleog/Quick-Tools-for-the-Observational-Astronomer/playing-with-your-bashrc.md

 alias coord='python /home/aibhleog/path/to/convert-coord.py

 # alias for de-redshifting an observed wavelength given a redshift
-### diclaimer: I don't use this one very often but it is helpful
+### disclaimer: I don't use this one very often but it is helpful
 alias dered='python /home/aibhleog/path/to/de.redshift.py

 ```